aspose-ocr/Aspose.OCR-API-References/english/python-java/recognitionsettings/_index.md

 ## recognitionsettings module

-Use these settings objects to customize the behavior of Aspose.OCR's recognition engines.
-Each class encapsulates options specific to its document type, enabling fine‑tuned control over accuracy, language, and output format.
+This reference details the settings classes used to fine‑tune OCR processing for specific document types such as car plates, ID cards, invoices, passports, and receipts.
+Each class inherits from RecognitionSettings and provides properties to control language, region, and output format.

 ## Classes